WebDevStudios/nextjs-wordpress-starter/docs/src/pages/index.md

 With this framework, **we've figured out the "hard stuff"** and placed the sum of our knowledge into something both the community and our future projects could use as a jumping off point.

-## Community

-If you have questions or ideas, please share them on [GitHub Discussions](https://github.com/WebDevStudios/nextjs-wordpress-starter/discussions).

 ## Contributing

 There are many ways to [contribute](https://github.com/WebDevStudios/nextjs-wordpress-starter/blob/canary/CONTRIBUTING.md) to this project: